-Map reference Photo Area Section Descriptions of work 22 CONTRACTOR DESCRIPTION OF THE PROPERTY OF THE Ballymena to Broughshane The riverside path and mill race running west from Broughshane are wonderful.
+Map reference Photo Area Section Descriptions of work 22 <image/> Ballymena to Broughshane The riverside path and mill race running west from Broughshane are wonderful.
 However the path is narrow and should be widened for shared use.
+23 Ballymena to Cullybackey Most of existing pavement reasonable width with grass verge separation from road.
+Surface quality needs explored to ensure machine laid and links improved into the town centres.